 As is evident from above, there’s a whole food chain at work here, at the bottom of which is algae.
 If you get rid of the algae in your pool, you are cutting the source of food for water boatmen and as a result, for backswimmers too.

 Shock Your Pool

 To remove algae, not only do you need to maintain the chemical levels of your pool but also ‘shock’ your pool regularly.
 This involves pouring at least three times the amount of pool sanitizer and chlorine you usually put in your pool.
 This ensures your pool gets a thorough clean.
 Try to do this at least once a month to maintain your pool’s hygiene and prevent algae from blooming.
 Another technique I find helpful is to use an algae brush after shocking my pool.
 I then brush all the algae off the walls so they loosen and release into the water.
 The chlorine then has a better chance of killing it.

 Oil and a Bucket

 To actually kill the bugs, pour some of your pool water into a bucket that also has a lid.
 Add any oil into the water.
 Scoop the bugs out of the pool with a skimmer and put them in the oil bucket.
 Put the lid on and wait for them to perish.
-The film of oil on top of the water will not allow the bugs to come on top for air.
+The film of oil on top of the water will not allow the bugs to come on top of the air.

-Killing water bugs can be a nasty, painful job for any pool owner but it is an important one nevertheless.
+Additional Resources: Killing water bugs can be a nasty, painful job for any pool owner but it is an important one nevertheless.
 If you want to swim in clean, hygienic waters, you need to prevent algae from coming in and thereby, also prevent other pests.
 Have a happy and clean swim!